 You may be surprised to discover that you actually don't have to pay an arm and a leg for a superb Merino wool top.
 The Meriwool Midweight Thermal offers near top-quality performance at a fraction of the cost of most of the 100% Merino tops we tested.
 Even though it is firmly in the midweight category, the extra-fine spun wool used to create this layer is more breathable than other directly comparable models, making it a great option for folks engaged in high-output activities like ski touring.
 Couple that with a slim, stylish fit, and you have a layer you can take from the mountain straight to après-ski.

-The benefits of increased breathability do come at the sacrifice of a bit of warmth — so don't expect this layer to be quite as warm as other 250 g/m² options included in this review.
+With the benefits of increased breathability, you will sacrifice of a bit of warmth — don't expect this layer to be quite as warm as other 250 g/m² options included in this review.
 Though soft, the Merino wool is slightly itchy at first and takes some breaking in (read: responsible washing and drying) before it is snuggly-comfy.
-We hope that designers opt to move the seams off the shoulder top with future updates, which can rub when wearing a heavy pack.
+We hope that a future design of this shirt moves the seams off the shoulder top, which can rub when wearing a heavy pack.
 Beyond these small critiques, the Meriwool Midweight Thermal presents a reasonable entry-point into all-natural base layers.
 It is the perfect companion for cool-weather camping during the shoulder seasons, works well for both resort and backcountry skiing, and is certainly a stylish top to be worn casually.

 Read review: Meriwool Midweight Thermal